vedph/gve-doc/usage/ux-snapshot.md

 Operations change or annotate text.
 Each operation can get metadata from an extensible set of so-called _features_.
 A feature is a name=value pair linked to an operation.
 Features not only encode metadata related to the interpretation and annotation of the text, but also represent their visual layer, when you want a symbolic reproduction of it too.

-Operation features are listed under the corresponding panel in the operation editor, including:
+Operation features are listed under the corresponding panel in the operation editor (with an optional name filter to filter the list), including:

 - name;
 - value;